okraHQ/okra-quick-starter/README.md

 ## Instructions How to proceed

-1. Prepare your project folder
+1. Fork this repository and `cd` into the root folder.
-2. Run: `npm i okra-node` to install Okra
+2. Run: `npm install`
-3. Run: `npm i` to install the dependencies
+3. Run: `npm run dev` to start the sandbox environment
-4. Run: `npm run dev` to build and watch
+4. Start exploring the power of Okra.

-5. Run: `open http://localhost:8000` to visualize the okra sand box
+You can also get the `NPM` version of this project [here](https://www.npmjs.com/package/okra-quick-starter)